oicnanev/RI-ISEL2526/1_practical_assignment/report.md

     - 1.1 Implementation
         - 1.1.1 VLANs
         - 1.1.2 STP
+        - 1.1.3 Rapid PVST
     - 1.2 Tests and Validation
+        - 1.2.1 Root bridge (RB), designated/blocked ports, and path costs
+        - 1.2.2 SW_DC as the RB (lower priority) and reassessment of blocked links
+        - 1.2.3 Modification of settings between `sw1_piso1` and `sw1_piso2` to exchange blocked by forward links
     - 1.3 Practical Questions
 - 2 - Enterprise A — VLAN Segmentation & Addressing
     - 2.1 Implementation